asangvnit/sysprog-workshop/Docker.md

 # Introduction to docker
 - Haven't heard of [docker](https://docker.com/)?
-We you sleeping under a rock?
+Were you sleeping under a rock?
 - Official definition is not very useful
  > Docker is an open platform for developing, shipping, and running applications
 - Its a platform for developing and deploying applications in *containers*